Future Media: Pro is a postgraduate MA/MSc programme that does what it says:

 Cute cats are popular on the internet but what about wild cats?
 Cats Protection needs animal lovers to adopt feral felines.
 Your brief is to use the existing charity mechanism and appropriate media to find owners who will adopt these self-reliant and not-so-cuddly ‘mousers’ in towns and the countryside.

 In your first semester, all MA and MSc students participate in London Agency Week: four days of visits to some of the biggest and best digital marketing and advertising companies in the world, like AMVBBDO, where top executives unpack case studies around global brands and prestigious clients.

-In semester two, MA students attend London Creative Week, where they visit some of the leading creative digital agencies like SapientNitro, meet account managers and explore emerging trends in UX.
-At the same time MSc students attend five days of mentoring and experiential web analytics learning with SEO agency Found in London and content connectors MediaCom In Birmingham.
+In semester two, all students attend London Agency Week, where they visit some of the leading creative digital agencies like SapientNitro, meet account managers and explore emerging trends in UX.
+MSc students receive additional mentoring with SEO agencies like Found in London and content connectors MediaCom in Birmingham.

 Students receive up to £200 reimbursement for their travel and accommodation expenses but are liable for any costs over and above their allowance.

 At our most recent agency week students visited SEENIT, a break-through agency in UGC video marketing, to learn what it takes to run a start-up.
 Watch the video below to see what they got up to: